MicroStrategy

 How MicroStrategy bet everything on Bitcoin and became a crypto proxy.

-In twenty twenty, Michael Saylor faced a problem.
-MicroStrategy had five hundred million in revenue but the stock traded at twelve dollars.
+In 2020, Michael Saylor faced a problem.
+MicroStrategy had 500 million in revenue, but the stock traded around $120 before the latest split.
 The business hadn't grown in a decade.
 Most CEOs keep cash safe, earning almost nothing.
 Saylor had conviction about Bitcoin.
 He converted the company's balance sheet into an instrument for concentrated leverage.
-He issued convertible notes at roughly two percent interest.
+He issued convertible notes at roughly 2% interest.
 If Bitcoin rises, the notes convert to stock and shareholders own the gains.
-If Bitcoin falls, the company pays back debt at two percent.
+If Bitcoin falls, the company pays back debt at 2%.
 The mathematics worked one direction only.
 The stock moved higher only if the asset beneath it appreciated.
 Low-cost borrowing bought leveraged exposure to Bitcoin.
-By twenty twenty-four, MicroStrategy held one hundred and seventy thousand Bitcoin worth over ten billion dollars.

 Watch the full reel free on MoonReelz — moonreelz.com